[CONTACT]

 Three-quarters of the remaining Zimbabweans were living on less than

-Following elections in 2005, the government initiated "Operation
+one U.S. dollar a day.
+Following elections in 2005, the government

-Murambatsvina", an effort to crack down on illegal markets and slums
+initiated "Operation Murambatsvina", an effort to crack down on

-emerging in towns and cities, leaving a substantial section of urban
+illegal markets and slums emerging in towns and cities, leaving a

-yet to properly substantiate their claims.
+International, authorities have yet to properly substantiate their

 On 29 March 2008, Zimbabwe held a presidential election along with a